qubd/mini_ecdsa/README.md

 ['Inf', '(0,1)', '(0,6)', '(1,2)', '(1,5)', '(3,2)', '(3,5)', '(5,1)', '(5,6)', '(6,3)', '(6,4)']
 ```

-For curves defined over the rational numbers, calling `C.torsion_group()` will classify the group of finite order rational points of the curve, also known as torsion points, as well as displaying these points. *Warning:* This is a work in progress.
+For curves defined over the rational numbers, calling `C.torsion_group()` will classify the group of finite order rational points on the curve, also known as torsion points, and display them. *Warning:* This is a work in progress.
 Attempting to find the torsion points on a curve will fill your machine's memory up and cause it to hang unless the curve has a very small discriminant, so be careful.
 Let's say we want to see the group of torsion points on the curve y^2 = x^3 + x + 2.

 ```
 >>> C = Curve(0, 1, 2, 0)